AlekseyDos/COMP3005Assignment4/README.txt

 Application Launching Instructions:

-Inside PostgreSQLJDBCConnection.java, input your host, port, and DB name in "String url = "jdbc:postgresql://<HOST>:<PORT>/<DATABASE_NAME>";"
+Inside PostgreSQLJDBCConnection.java, input your host, port, and DB name in String url = "jdbc:postgresql://<HOST>:<PORT>/<DATABASE_NAME>";

-Inside PostgreSQLJDBCConnection.java, input your psotgres database username in "String user = "<USERNAME>";"
+Inside PostgreSQLJDBCConnection.java, input your psotgres database username in String user = "<USERNAME>";

-Inside PostgreSQLJDBCConnection.java, input your postgres database password in "String password = "<PASSWORD>";"
+Inside PostgreSQLJDBCConnection.java, input your postgres database password in String password = "<PASSWORD>";

 You may now run PostgreSQLJDBCConnection.java and connect to your database